esprfid/esp-rfid-py/README.md

 - enable only needed features by plugins
 - code being less bug prone
-- easy coding of new features
+- easy coding of new features (e.g. integrations to bigger systems)
-- thanks to Python the code is much easier to read
+- thanks to Python the code is much easier to read and maintain

-## Disadvantages
+## Current disadvantages

 - Missing features and worse usability compared to ESP-RFID for now.
 - MicroPython consumes much more RAM, so some features will be almost impossible on ESP8266 (embedded web interface).
-- Will not support a many plugins enabled at one time.
+- Will not support a many plugins enabled at one time (because of RAM).
-- Missing compatibility with ESP-RFID export files.
+- Missing compatibility with ESP-RFID export files (because current MicroPython Wiegand library encodes data differently).